-You will require to dust it off using a can of compressed air, vacuum cleaner hose or a computer dust blower.
-You will be amazed by how much dust particles will come out of it.
+You will require to dust it off using a can of compressed air, a vacuum cleaner hose or a computer dust blower.
+You will be amazed by the dust particles that will come out of it.

 Brush for Removing Dirt on Keyboard